Skip to Content

 Running nodeQueryConnectionPool.js

 See Node.js Connection Pooling for additional details.
-The example above uses a new API that was added in the 2.13 release and documented in the 2.14 release.
-This new API provides a more direct way to interact with the connection pool.
+The example above uses a new API that was added in the 2.17 release.

 • Step 5